ros2/ros2_documentation/source/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.rst

 Use ``Ctrl+F`` to open the search and replace menu.
 Search for ``YOUR_USERNAME`` and replace it with your ``Linux username``.
 If you do not know your username, you can find it by running ``echo $USERNAME`` in the terminal.
+Also replace ``ROS_DISTRO``, with the ROS 2 distribution that you want to use and added to the cache previously, for example, "humble" or "foxy".

 Edit ``Dockerfile``